lululxvi/deepxde/docs/demos/diffusion_1d.rst

 The first argument to ``pde`` is 2-dimensional vector where the first component(``x[:,0:1]``) is :math:`x`-coordinate and the second componenet (``x[:,1:]``) is the :math:`t`-coordinate.
 The second argument is the network output, i.e., the solution :math:`y(x, t)`.

-Next, we consider the boundary/initial condition. ``on_boundary`` is chosen here to use the whole boundary of the computational domain in considered as the boundary condition.
+Next, we consider the boundary/initial condition. ``on_boundary`` is chosen here to use the whole boundary of the computational domain as the boundary condition.
 We include the ``geotime`` space , time geometry created above and ``on_boundary`` as the BC in the ``DirichletBC`` function of DeepXDE.
 We also define ``IC`` which is the inital condition for the diffusion equation and we use the computational domain, initial function, and ``on_initial`` to specify the IC.

 .. code-block:: python